preemptive/ios-class-guard/README.md

 1. Open the project in Xcode.

-2. Go to the Project Navigator, and select the project.
+2. Go to the Project navigator, and select the project.

 3. Select the icon to open the "Show project and targets list" (near the upper left corner of the main pane).